dargad/sru-lint/README.md

 - **`publication-history`** – Checks if versions are already published in Launchpad
 - **`upload-queue`** – Checks if versions are already in the Launchpad upload queue
 - **`launchpad-bug`** – Validates Launchpad bug references and targeting
+- **`sru-template`** – Validates that LP bugs referenced in SRU changelog entries have proper SRU templates in their Launchpad descriptions

 ---